harvardinformatics/website/content/jbrowse.md

 For optimal performance on FASRC [networked, high-performance storage](https://www.rc.fas.harvard.edu/resources/odyssey-storage/#Networked_High-performance_Shared_Scratch_Storage),  data backing JBrowse tracks should be stored in compressed, indexed file formats that represent data for a given track in a single file (plus one or two smaller associated index files).
 Examples are below.

-In particular, the JBrowse [flatfile-to-json.pl](https://jbrowse.org/docs/flatfile-to-json.pl.html) script should *not* be used, as it converts the input GFF3/GenBank/BED file into numerous smaller files that degrade performance on network/parallel file systems.
+In particular, the JBrowse 1 [flatfile-to-json.pl](https://jbrowse.org/docs/flatfile-to-json.pl.html) script should *not* be used, as it converts the input GFF3/GenBank/BED file into numerous smaller files that degrade performance on network/parallel file systems.

 ### Software Environment Setup

-For the commands listed below, `bgzip` and `tabix` are provided on the FASRC cluster by the `htslib` environment module, while `samtools` is provided by the `samtools` environment module (use `module-query htslib` and `module-query samtools` to list the latest installed verions).
+For the commands listed below, `bgzip` and `tabix` are provided on the FASRC cluster by the `htslib` environment module, while `samtools` and `bcftools` are provided by their own environment modules:
+    :::bash
+    module load bcftools htslib samtools

 ### GFF3